-- Your boat is equipped with two bilge pumps for pumping water out of the bilge. - The bilge pumps are controlled by automatic float switches (autofloat switches) and/or switches at the helm. - The bilge pumps are wired directly to the battery. - Unless the battery is dead, the pumps should work even when the boat is unattended.
+- Your boat is equipped with a bilge pump for pumping water out of the bilge. - The bilge pump is controlled by an automatic float switch (autofloat switch) and/or a switch at the helm. - The bilge pump is wired directly to the battery. - Unless the battery is dead, the pump should work even when the boat is unattended.